Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 And so the poem progresses, the early stanzas revealing more of the negative changes that have occurred during the father's lifetime.
 He is old enough to have watched decent human standards drop to the wayside as western ideals (together with capitalism) gradually took over.

-- The themes are: how society changes, cultural shift, capitalism, values.
+The themes are: how society changes, cultural shift, capitalism and values.

-Perhaps the tone is ironic, perhaps the speaker knows deep inside that he'll never regain that purity, he won't be able to turn back time and relive life as a transformed person.
-That's why the title could be from a fairytale; the speaker's wishes are a fantasy.
+Perhaps the tone is ironic.
+Perhaps the speaker knows deep inside that he'll never regain that purity, that he won't be able to turn back time and relive life as a transformed person.
+That's why the title could be from a fairy tale; the speaker's wishes are a fantasy.

-The first line suggests that this poem is going to be based on a story, is a kind of story or or fairytale?
+The first line suggests that this poem is going to be based on a story—a kind of fairytale?